-The relays outoputs are divided on three different connectors in order to satisfy the physical form of the container.
-Anyway the signals placement is modular and repeated, or in other words, each group use always 3 pins with the same position for the contacts and the common.
+The relays outputs are divided on two different connectors in order to satisfy the physical form of the container.
+Anyway the signals placement is modular and repeated, or in other words, each group use always 3 pins with the same positions for the contacts and the common.

-So, whenever a connection must be moved from one group to another it is not necessary to recable, but it is sufficient to shift the existent wirings (for example by using 3 pins female connectors both on CN3, CN4 and CN5).
+So, whenever a connection must be moved from one group to another it is not necessary to recable, but it is sufficient to shift the existent wirings (for example by using many 3 pins female connectors both on CN3 and CN4).

-CN9 - TTL I/O, A/D, PWM, CAN, ETC. CONNECTOR
+CN7 - TTL I/OS, A/D, PWM, CAN, ETC. CONNECTOR

-CN9 ia an 8 pins, male, vertical, AMP MODU II 4+4 connector with 2.54 mm pitch.
+CN7 ia an 8 pins, male, vertical, AMP MODU II 4+4 connector with 2.54 mm pitch.